zaslam72/hangman-the-game/README.md

 - **Controllers**
  - My **users** controller handles the displayment of the leaderboard, creating new users, assigning sessions id, creating friendships, and destroying friendships
  - My **games** controller handles the creation of a new game, updating each game when a user selects a letter, and deleting the game if one decides to leave mid-way
- - My **sessions** controller handles loggin in and assigning sessions id
+ - My **sessions** controller handles loggin in, logging out, and assigning sessions id

 I also have very detailed comments about every method in my application.
 Feel free to dig through!<br>
 I hope you enjoy the game!
 Please feel free to leave feedback.